-Molokai/Lanai: 1-800-468-4644, ext.68636 TDD/TTY: 586-8692
+Molokai/Lanai: 1-800-468-4644, ext.68636 TDD/TTY 586-8692

-This notice provides general background information on Hawaii laws prohibiting discrimination in employment, which are administered and enforced by the Hawaii Civil Rights Commission.
-This is not intended to serve as a substitute for legal counsel.
+This notice provides general background information on labor laws administered and enforced by DLIR's Disability Compensation Division and is not intended to serve as a substitute for legal counsel.
 For specific legal advice on individual situations, please consult an attorney.

-Linda Chu Takayama, Director Department of Labor and Industrial Relations
+Anne E. Eustaquio, Director Department of Labor and Industrial Relations

-\You may satisfy Hawaii labor Laws' posting requirements by posting our official labor law poster.
+You may satisfy Hawaii Labor Laws' posting requirements by posting our official labor law poster.